KaraKurt13/Mercenary-Of-Vendetta/README.md

 This project was abandoned, but i still have plans to resume work on the project.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-!!!THIS PROJECT NEEDS A LOOOOT OF REFACTORING!!!
+THIS PROJECT NEEDS A LOOOOT OF REFACTORING !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 Сore, already developed, functions: